Editor’s Note: This blog post was originally published on August 5, 2014 and has been revamped and updated for accuracy and comprehensiveness.

 If you’re struggling to come up with potential keywords, you could try typing a few keywords into Google and see what suggestions pop up at the bottom of the page.

-You could also head to SEMrush to find out what search terms your competitors are ranking for.
+Finally, head to SEMrush to find out what search terms your competitors are ranking for; this will give you an idea of what content is already working well.

 3. Research Your Keywords